On potential theory of hyperbolic Brownian motion with drift: Introduction

-Hyperbolic Brownian motion (HBM) is a canonical diffusion on the real hyperbolic space with half of Laplace-Beltrami operator as its generator.
-The process is a natural counterpart of classical Brownian motion and plays a crucial role in probabilistic approach to the potential theory on hyperbolic space.
+Hyperbolic Brownian motion (HBM) is a canonical diffusion in the real hyperbolic space with half of Laplace-Beltrami operator as its generator.
+The process is a natural counterpart of the classical Brownian motion and plays a crucial role in probabilistic approach to the potential theory on hyperbolic space.
 On the other hand, HBM is closely related to geometric Brownian motion and Bessel process \cite{BTFY}, \cite{Y2}.
 It has also some applications to Physics \cite{GS} and risk theory in Financial Mathematics \cite{D}, \cite{Y1}.
 Properties of HBM has been significantly developed in papers \cite{BTF}, \cite{BTFY}, \cite{G}, \cite{M} and more.
-One of the main objects, in the contex of potential theory on hyperbolic spaces, are the $\lambda$-Green function and the $\lambda$-Poisson kernel of subdomains.
-They were recently intensively studied for particular sets and mostly for $\lambda=0$, see e.g., \cite{BGS}, \cite{ByM1}, \cite{BMZ}, \cite {MS}, and \cite{S}.
-The case $\lambda>0$ is more complicated, since it requires often to deal with the first exit time of the process from a domain.
-However, we will show that the $\lambda$-Green function and the $\lambda$-Poisson kernel are equal, up to a simple factor, to the $0$-Green function and the $0$-Poisson kernel, respectively, but for the process with a suitably changed drift.
-This motivate us to focus on the HBM with drift.
+One of the main objects, in the context of potential theory on hyperbolic spaces, are the $\lambda$-Green function and the $\lambda$-Poisson kernel of subdomains.
+They were recently intensively studied for particular sets, see e.g., \cite{BGS,ByM1,BMZ,MS,S}.
+The main results of the paper (see Theorem \ref{thm:allis0}) implies that studying aforementioned objects leads to the HBM with drift.
+For this reason, our approach is based on the process with drift from the very beginning.

-We denote by $X^{(\mu)}=\{X^{(\mu)}(t)\}_{t\geq0}, \mu>0$, the HBM with drift on the half-space model $\H^n=\{x\in\R^n:x_n>0\}$ of the $n$-dimensional real hyperbolic space.
+We denote by $X^{(\mu)}=\{X^{(\mu)}(t)\}_{t\geq0}, \mu\in\R$, the HBM with drift on the half-space model $\H^n=\{x\in\R^n:x_n>0\}$ of the $n$-dimensional real hyperbolic space.
 The generator of the process is $\frac12\Delta_\mu$, where